-When a child starts drinking more or urinating more frequently, the thought of diabetes often springs into the parents’ minds.
+When a child starts drinking more or urinating more frequently, the thought of type 1 diabetes (and now type 2 diabetes) often springs into the parents’ minds.
 When should parents be concerned?

 In healthy children a hormone called insulin pushes sugar from the blood into the body’s cells where it can be used for fuel.
 This insulin is produced in the pancreas.
 Type I diabetes is an attack on the pancreas.